mengwangoxf/mengwangoxf.github.io/publications.md

 ## Conference Publications
+1. [ICFP 2022] [*Modular Probabilistic Models via Algebraic Effects*](./Papers/ICFP22.pdf) in ACM SIGPLAN International Conferenceon Functional Programming.
+Joint work with Minh Nguyen, Roly Perera and Nicolas Wu.
 1. [PADL 2022] [*CircuitFlow: A Domain Specific Language for Dataflow Programming*](./Papers/PADL22.pdf) in International Symposium on Practical Aspects of Declarative Languages.
 Joint work with Riley Evans and Samantha Frohlich.
 1. [POPL 2022a] [*Staging with Class - A specification for Typed Template Haskell*](./Papers/POPL22a.pdf) in ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages.
 Joint work with Ningning Xie, Matthew Pickering, Andres Loh, Nicolas Wu, and Jeremy Yallop.
 (Core Ranking A*)

 1. [POPL 2022b] [*Linked visualisations via Galois dependencies*](./Papers/POPL22b.pdf) in ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages.
 Joint work with Roly Perera, Minh Nguyen, and Tomas Petricek.
 (Core Ranking A*)